MicrosoftDocs/playfab-docs/playfab-docs/features/data/content-delivery-network/quickstart.md

 ![Game Manager - Content - File Management - Select Folder](../../data/content-delivery-network/media/tutorials/game-manager-content-file-management-select-folder.png)

-Alternatively, you may upload assets via code using the admin **SDK**.
+Alternatively, you may upload assets via code using the admin SDK.
 This is a two step process:

-1. First, call [GetContentUploadUrl](xref:titleid.playfabapi.com.admin.content.getcontentuploadurl) and obtain the pre-signed **URL** that will authorize your upload.
+1. First, call [GetContentUploadUrl](xref:titleid.playfabapi.com.admin.content.getcontentuploadurl) and obtain the pre-signed URL that will authorize your upload.
-2. Then, use the **URL** to make a **HTTP PUT** request and provide your data, and (optionally) content type.
+2. Then, use the URL to make a **HTTP PUT** request and provide your data, and (optionally) content type.

-Consider using the snippet provided below that shows how to get a pre-signed **URL**.
+Consider using the snippet provided below that shows how to get a pre-signed URL.

 ```csharp
 public void UploadFileToCDN(string key, byte[] content, string contentType = "binary/octet-stream") {